apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russian missiles pound power plants in central and western Ukraine**
+**Watch live: White House Correspondents’ dinner 2024**

-You can read more about it [here](https://www.reuters.com/world/europe/russia-hits-ukrainian-energy-facilities-three-regions-kyiv-says-2024-04-27/).
+You can read more about it [here](https://apnews.com/article/biden-white-house-correspondents-dinner-colin-jost-5843271c1d3a868d700cfc525ddc7f8d).

 ## Requirements
 - Python 3.8